Board of Directors

 In 2007 I became involved with fund raising for the University of Ottawa Heart Institute Foundation.
 I served as co-chair for a charity fund raising event called the Jeanne Fuller Red Dress Golf Classic.
 This all female golf charity tournament raises awareness of heart disease in women and has raised $1,000,000 for the Canadian Women‘s Heart Health Centre (CWHHC) at the University of Ottawa Heart Institute.

-I am also a Peer Support Leader with the Women@ Heart Program.
+I am a Women@Heart Program Ambassador for the CWHHC.
+As a Women@Heart Peer Support Leader we provide support, education and knowledge about women’s heart health.
 This is one of the programs offered by the CWHHC.

 It gives me great pleasure to be part of the Patient Alumni’s Board of distinguished individuals.
-Throughout my career I have been fortunate to work with the public and in the community.
 The Heart Institute is a world renowned institution, and it gives me great pleasure to help in the capacity of women’s heart health.

 Board Member Since: 2018